brandon-rhodes/backpacking-planner/Articles/North-Kaibab/text.md

 But none of this is quite clear to the BAH trudging north.
 He hasn’t carried any geologic diagrams on the hike.
-Without B to illuminate these details, he can only nurse a vague but insistent feeling that the world had gone somehow askew.
+Without them, he can only nurse a vague but insistent feeling that the world had gone somehow askew.

 ## Staggering North